-Celebrating 150 years of dedication, determination and opportunity.
+Celebrating 150 years of dedication to Arkansas and determination to build a better world.
 It’s been our calling since 1871.

 The U of A Turns 150!